Wirephoto: History

 Technologically and commercially, the wirephoto was the successor to Ernest A. Hummel's Telediagraph of 1895, which had transmitted electrically scanned shellac-on-foil originals over a dedicated circuit connecting the New York Herald and the Chicago Times Herald, the St. Louis Republic, the Boston Herald, and the Philadelphia Inquirer.

 Édouard Belin's Bélinographe of 1913, which scanned using a photocell and transmitted over ordinary phone lines, formed the basis for the Wirephoto service.
-In Europe, services similar to a wirephoto were called a Belino.
+In Europe, services similar to Wirephoto were called a 'Belino'.

 The Bartlane system, invented by Harry G. Bartholomew and Maynard D. McFarlane, was a technique invented in 1920 to transmit digitized newspaper images over submarine cable lines between London and New York. and was first used to transmit a picture across the Atlantic in 1921.

 Western Union transmitted its first photograph in 1921.
+Marvin J. Ferree announced a system in November 1923.
+His system was adopted during some months by several newspapers under the name Telepix and succeeded on 1st January 1925 with the first coast-to-coast transmission.
 AT&T followed in 1924, and RCA began sending Radiophotos in 1926.

 Using the Bartlane System to send a transatlantic wirephoto in 1926.

 The first wirephoto systems were slow and did not reproduce well.
 In 1929, Vladimir Zworykin, an electronics engineer working for Western Electric, came up with a system that produced a better reproduction and could transmit a full page in approximately one minute.

 In the 1930s, wirephoto machines of any reasonable speed were very large and expensive and required a dedicated phone line.
 News media firms like Associated Press used expensive leased telephone lines to transmit wirephotos.
 In the mid-1930s a technology battle began for less expensive portable wirephoto equipment that could transmit photos over standard phone lines.